Forecasting Causal Effects of Future Interventions: Confounding and Transportability Issues: Impact of a hypothetical intervention modifying the exposure distribution

 In our COVID-19 example, the exposure variable $S_{it}$ can be seen as the number of potentially contagious interactions between infectious and susceptible people in area $i$ at time $t$.
 Thus, $S_{it}$ can be seen as proportional to the effective reproduction number $R_e$ \footnote{The effective reproduction number $R_e$, is the expected number of new infections caused at a specific time by an infectious individual in a population \cite{odriscol21}.} and the number of circulating infected individuals in the area.
 For the sake of simplicity, we can consider the exposure variable $S_{it}$ as being equal to the effective reproduction number $R_e$.

 We can think of a hypothetical public health policy that would control the spread of COVID-19 by keeping the $R_e$ below 1 for one month.
-This kind of intervention does not specify the kind of measures that will be put in place to achieve this goal.
+We do not specify the specific measures that will be put in place to achieve this goal.
 It is instead a hypothetical intervention on the distribution of the $R_e$.
 An intervention of this kind is usually evaluated by first estimating the exposure-response function (mortality rate-$R_e$).
 Then, we can evaluate the effect of the hypothetical intervention by predicting the expected mortality rate under a shift in the distribution of the exposure.